 Where Verizon has 5G

 Verizon's 5G network is expanding quickly.
-Verizon started small, with only a few cities deploying what it calls 5G Ultra-Wideband (UWB).
-In short, this is mmWave 5G, which uses large chunks of high-frequency bandwidth, around 28GHz, that produce very high speeds but suffer in other areas such as coverage over distance and building penetration.
-While coverage was dense enough in cities to be included on the list, coverage is still only available in parts of the cities outdoors.
+Verizon started small, with only a few cities deploying 5G mmWave Ultra-Wideband (UWB).
+In short, mmWave 5G uses large chunks of high-frequency bandwidth, around 28GHz, that produce very high speeds but suffer in other areas such as coverage over distance and building penetration.
+While coverage was dense enough in cities to be included on the list, coverage is still only available outdoors in parts of the cities.

-A much larger nationwide 5G network is now available using Dynamic Spectrum Sharing (DSS).
-This network now covers 230 million customers and 2,700 cities, according to Verizon.
+A much more extensive nationwide 5G network is now available using Dynamic Spectrum Sharing (DSS).
+This network now covers more than 230 million customers and 2,700 cities, according to Verizon.
 DSS allows Verizon to repurpose its huge amount of existing LTE spectrum to work with both 5G and LTE.
 The equipment on the towers can allocate the spectrum to the network that needs it most without a significant impact on the LTE network, which most people will still be using for a while.

 Furthermore, this nationwide 5G network is available to all customers on any data plan, unlike UWB, which requires an unlimited plan.

-Verizon has a coverage map with both LTE and 5G coverage showing just how much larger its nationwide network already is than the UWB network.
-Verizon UWB 5G has made it to 75 cities, including more than 60 stadiums and seven airports so far.
-This is pretty good for a mmWave based network and demonstrates Verizon's commitment to the technology.
+Verizon has a coverage map (opens in new tab) with both LTE and 5G coverage showing just how much larger its nationwide network already is than the UWB network.
+Verizon has continued to build its mmWave 5G network and now has coverage in most of the largest cities in the country with many supporting 5G Home internet.

 Cities with Verizon Ultra Wideband 5G service